 Huntington Lake Overnight Camp

 Kennolyn is dedicated to making a difference in campers’ lives.
 We provide a carefully designed program with curated experiences so children thrive.
-With less than 80 campers, ALL counselors know ALL campers by name, and what makes them tick.
+With a small camp of about 60 campers, ALL counselors know ALL campers by name, and what makes them tick.
 Our tight-knit, flexible, fun-focused environment allows children to develop relationships and learn skills to help them navigate life and adulthood.
 This powerful combination of program, place, and time provides children a much needed antidote to digital life through active, face-to-face, communal living guided by our well-trained staff.

 Daily activity choice, sunrise and sunset skiing, Siesta milkshakes, epic alpine hikes, and yes even a few chores make camp living great.
 Doing it in an environment where you can be yourself with new and old friends makes camp the best.
 As campers mature, we provide more options for them to take initiative and grow socially, physically, and mentally.